FLNG Collar Strategy

 FLNG thesis for this collar

 FLNG collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-FLNG positions also carry Energy sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move FLNG alongside the broader basket even when FLNG-specific fundamentals are unchanged.
+FLNG positions also carry Industrials sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move FLNG alongside the broader basket even when FLNG-specific fundamentals are unchanged.
 Always rebuild the position from current FLNG chain quotes before placing a trade.

 Frequently asked questions